 While representing all the Atlantic Council’s portfolio, the director will work under the umbrella of the Future Europe Initiative.
-The Future Europe Initiative is the Council’s core program focused on Europe and the transatlantic relationship.
+The Europe Center is the Council’s core program focused on Europe and the transatlantic relationship.
 The program aims to promote leadership and strategies for a strong Europe advancing a better global future in partnership with the United States.
 The Initiative seeks to understand change in the European Union and galvanize transatlantic leadership to solve global challenges.

 The program pursues three pillars of programming: forging enduring transatlantic bonds and a compelling transatlantic agenda in turbulent times, understanding and informing Europe’s evolution, and analyzing great power engagement in Europe in an era of geopolitical competition while bolstering US engagement on the continent.
 The program serves as the Council’s lead for managing relationships with European Ambassadors, heads of state and government, foreign ministers, and top EU and other institutional leaders.